nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * selfishness

-The paranoiac "usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new," whereas "when everything a person sees, thinks, or does must serve self-interest, there is not attention left over to learn about anything else."
+The paranoiac "usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new,", whereas "when everything a person sees, thinks, or does must serve self-interest, there is not attention left over to learn about anything else."

 But there's a paradox here.
 In order to overcome external limitations (and keep the internal limitations in check), we need to be protective of our attention.
 According to Csziksenmihalyi, "it is practically impossible to learn a domain deeploy enough to make a change in it without dedicating all of one’s attention to it and thereby appearing to be arrogant, selfish, and ruthless to those who believe they have a right to the creative person’s attention.”